MTalha-Codes/mmqlc/README.md

 ---

+## Message !:
+Active development has been stopped from now till my 12th class exam ends....
+Development will be continued somewhere in May 2025.

 ## License
 This project is protected under a custom license.
 You are permitted to clone this repository for personal and non-commercial use only.